kaouthermejri/realtime-symfony/slides.md

 ---

+class: fixed-width-list

+## What we'll cover

+1. Why Real-Time?
+2. What are your options
+  * How do you choose?
+  * Pros & Cons
+3. 3 Example Solutions for Symfony

+---

 template: dblue
 class: bg-dark-blue, h1-big

-# Background

----

-template: lblue

 # Why Realtime?